 Photini Downie Robinson earned her degree in Vocal Performance from the DePauw University School of Music in 1998 and has been singing professionally ever since.
-An affinity for early music led her on a journey through Renaissance polyphony, Baroque chamber music and oratorio, and eventually into the highly specialized niche of Byzantine Chant and the musical traditions of the Eastern Orthodox Church.
+An affinity for early music led her career through Renaissance polyphony, Baroque chamber music, oratorio, and eventually into the highly specialized niche of Byzantine Chant and the musical traditions of the Eastern Orthodox Church.

-Photini began her career in Cincinnati, Ohio as an artist with the prestigious Vocal Arts Ensemble before moving to the Pacific Northwest in 2002.
-She has appeared with nearly every professional ensemble in the region: Cappella Romana, Resonance Ensemble, Cantores in Ecclesia, Trinity Chamber Singers, the St. Tikhon Choir, Portland Vocal Consort, In Mulieribus, the Ensemble of Oregon, St. Paul Chamber Singers, Willamette Concert Opera, the Julians (a “genre-defying” lady quartet), Portland Baroque Orchestra, and Third Angle New Music Ensemble.
+Photini began her career in Cincinnati, Ohio as an artist with the Vocal Arts Ensemble before moving to the Pacific Northwest in 2002.
+She has appeared with nearly every professional ensemble in the region: Cappella Romana, the Saint Tikhon Choir, Resonance Ensemble, Cantores in Ecclesia, Trinity Chamber Singers, In Mulieribus, Portland Baroque Orchestra, and the Third Angle New Music Ensemble.
 Formerly a multi-genre crossover artist, Photini has chosen to dedicate her career to the enhancement of Orthodox liturgical life through her music ministry.
-She is in high demand as a soloist, chamber musician, cantor, teacher, and clinician.
-A stylistically savvy performer across diverse genres, Photini has worked under the baton of many of today’s most influential conductors including Benedict Sheehan, Ivan Moody, Timo Nuoranne, Katherine FitzGibbon, and Ethan Sperry.
+She is in high demand as a soloist, ensemble artist, cantor, teacher, speaker, and workshop facilitator.

-Photini is the Lampadaria at Holy Trinity Greek Orthodox Cathedral in Portland, Oregon (USA) where she leads the left analogion and runs the parish music ministry alongside Protopsaltis John Michael Boyer and choir director John Lampus.
-She is a touring artist with world-renowned vocal ensemble Cappella Romana and serves on the Board of Directors.
-She is on the faculty of the Artefact Institute and the Saint John Koukouzelis Institute of Liturgical Arts and is always looking for opportunities to learn and collaborate.
-One day she hopes to enroll at Holy Cross Greek Orthodox School of Theology in 2021 with the highest distinction.
+Photini is the Lambadários (second cantor) at the Holy Trinity Greek Orthodox Cathedral in Portland, Oregon (USA) where she leads the left analogion and assists with the parish choir.
+She is a touring artist with world-renowned vocal ensemble Cappella Romana and serves on their Board of Directors.
+She is on the faculty of the Artefact Institute and the Saint John Koukouzelis Institute of Liturgical Arts and is always looking for opportunities to connect and collaborate.
+Photini earned the prestigious Certificate in Byzantine Music from Hellenic College Holy Cross School of Theology in 2021 with the highest distinction.
 She is currently pursuing a Master of Divinity at the Portland Seminary with a specialization in chaplaincy and pastoral ministry.